Image by NanoStockk from iStock

 • This view is well aligned with the ideas of Grounded Architecture.

-The book Six Simple Rules: How to Manage Complexity without Getting Complicated, by Yves Morieux and Peter Tollman, is another source of inspiration for my vision of the Architecture practice.
+The book Six Simple Rules: How to Manage Complexity without Getting Complicated by Yves Morieux and Peter Tollman offered fresh air for my vision of an architecture practice.
 Morieux and Tollman introduced the concept of Smart Simplicity with six rules or strategies that enable organizations to promote new behaviors and improve performance.
+The Six Simple Rules approach emphasizes that in today’s business environment, you need to set up organizational structures based on cooperation.

 In today's complicated business environments, you must set up organizational structures based on cooperation.

-In this chapter, I explore the connection between the ideas of Grounded Architecture and Six Simple Rules.
-The Six Simple Rules ideas have been a very inspirational source of my work.
-Conway Law illustrates that the link between organizational structures and IT architecture is strong.
-In addition, the Six Simple Rules approach and architecture work deal with the issue of managing complexity.
+In this chapter, I explore how Grounded Architecture and Six Simple Rules are best friends.
+The Six Simple Rules ideas have been a significant source of inspiration for my work.
+Conway’s Law shows that the link between organizational structures and IT architecture is like peanut butter and jelly—strong and better together.
+The Six Simple Rules approach and architectural work are all about managing complexity without getting tangled up.

 One of the Six Simple Rules’ central premises is that conventional management approaches, which the authors split into hard and soft, are neither sufficient nor appropriate for the complexity of organizations nowadays.